 George Holliday sold his video of the beating to the local television station, KTLA, which broadcast the footage and sold it to the national Cable News Network (CNN).
 The widely broadcast video caused outrage around the country and triggered a national debate on police brutality.
 Rodney King was released without charges, and on March 15 Sergeant Koon and officers Powell, Wind, and Briseno were indicted by a Los Angeles grand jury in connection with the beating.
 All four were charged with assault with a deadly weapon and excessive use of force by a police officer.
 Though Koon did not actively participate in the beating, as the commanding officer he was charged with aiding and abetting it.
 Powell and Koon were also charged with filing false reports.

 Because of the uproar in Los Angeles surrounding the incident, the judge, Stanley Weisberg, was persuaded to move the trial outside Los Angeles County to Simi Valley in Ventura County.
 On April 29, 1992, the 12-person jury issued its verdicts: not guilty on all counts, except for one assault charge against Powell that ended in a hung jury.
 The acquittals touched off the L.A. riots, and arson, looting, murder and assaults in the city grew into the most destructive U.S. civil disturbance of the 20th century.
 In three days of violence, more than 60 people were killed, more than 2,000 were injured, and nearly $1 billion in property was destroyed.
 On May 1, President George H.W.
-Bush ordered military troops and riot-trained federal officers to Los Angeles to quell the riot.
+Bush ordered military troops and riot-trained federal officers to Los Angeles to quell the unrest.